atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 <figure class="center">
   <img src="{{ site.baseurl }}{{ page.image-directory }}chapter6/lavs-sinks/5.jpg" alt="A perspective diagram of knee and toe space and clear floor space.
 The leading edge of the knee and toe space clearance is labeled and highlighted." class="center">
   <figcaption style="text-align:center; font-size:smaller; font-style:oblique;">
-    No protrusions into minimum space permitted other than dip of overflow.&nbsp; Floor dimensions for knee and toe space are 30 inches wide minimum and 17 to 25 inches deep maximum from leading edge of clear floor space.
+    No protrusions into minimum space permitted (other than dip of overflow).&nbsp; Floor dimensions for knee and toe space are 30 inches wide minimum and 17 to 25 inches deep maximum from leading edge of clear floor space.
   </figcaption>
 </figure>